godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 _________

-Now, we just need to add one more function to the player, and then the player is ready to start the weapons!
+Now, we need to add one more function to the player, and then the player is ready to start the weapons!

-We just need to add ``fire_bullet``, which will be called when by the :ref:`AnimationPlayer <class_AnimationPlayer>` at those points we set earlier in the :ref:`AnimationPlayer <class_AnimationPlayer>` function track:
+We need to add ``fire_bullet``, which will be called when by the :ref:`AnimationPlayer <class_AnimationPlayer>` at those points we set earlier in the :ref:`AnimationPlayer <class_AnimationPlayer>` function track:

 ::